History of the England national rugby union team: 2012

 England produced a dominant forward display to steamroller Ireland and finish second in the Six Nations table in coach Stuart Lancaster's first campaign in charge.
 Six penalties from the boot of Owen Farrell and an inevitable penalty try were a fitting reward as England's pack destroyed their opposite numbers at the scrum.
 Ireland had been within three points at half-time as Jonny Sexton punished England indiscipline, but the visitors were dismantled in a one-sided second half.
 Replacement Ben Youngs sealed the win with an opportunistic darting run from a tap penalty as the wheels came off the Ireland set-piece in the last quarter.

 South Africa overpowered a game England to win the first Test of the three-match series in Durban.
 For 40 minutes England held their own against a side that had only five days to prepare for the contest.
 The score was 6–6 at the break but after the restart the Springboks increased the physicality.
 Tries from Morne Steyn and Jean de Villiers effectively secured the match for the hosts and a late touch-down by Ben Foden was a mere consolation.

-South Africa withstood a brave second-half fightback from England to clinch a series victory in a thrilling encounter in Johannesburg.
+South Africa withstood a brave second-half fightback from England to clinch a series victory in an encounter in Johannesburg.
 All hope seemed lost for the visitors as tries from Willem Alberts, Bismark du Plessis and Francois Hougaard gave the hosts a 25–10 half-time lead.
 Two opportunist converted tries from the lively Ben Youngs dragged England back to within a converted try.
 But a wonderful try from JP Pietersen secured a nail-biting win for his team.

 England earned a creditable draw in Port Elizabeth in the final Test of the series to end a run of nine straight defeats by the Springboks.
 An early penalty from Toby Flood and Danny Care's try from a quick tap penalty gave England an 8–3 advantage.
 Morne Steyn's three penalties gave the hosts a 9–8 half-time lead before Owen Farrell's penalty on the resumption.
 JP Pietersen's try made it 14–11, but Farrell levelled matters before missing a last-gasp, long-range drop-goal.

 England outclassed Fiji in a seven-try rout to record a comprehensive victory in their opening autumn international.
 Two tries from winger Charlie Sharples and 18 points from the boot of Toby Flood opened up a commanding lead before second-half scores from Tom Johnson, Ugo Monye and two from Manu Tuilagi punished the weary tourists.